qdrant/landing_page/qdrant-landing/content/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc.md

 #### Chunking and creating the embeddings

-The `HTMLToDocument` component was used to convert the HTML sources into `Document` instances of Haystack, which is a base class containing some data to be queried.
-Still, a single document might be too long to be processed by the embedding model, and it also carries way too much information to make the search relevant.
-We need to split the document into smaller parts and convert them into embeddings.
-For that purpose, we will use the `DocumentSplitter` and `HuggingFaceTEIDocumentEmbedder` pointed to our `BAAI/bge-m3` model:
+We used `HTMLToDocument` to convert the HTML sources into `Document` instances of Haystack, which is a base class containing some data to be queried.
+However, a single document might be too long to be processed by the embedding model, and it also carries way too much information to make the search relevant.

+Therefore, we need to split the document into smaller parts and convert them into embeddings.
+For this, we will use the `DocumentSplitter` and `HuggingFaceTEIDocumentEmbedder` pointed to our `BAAI/bge-m3` model:

 ```python
 from haystack.components.preprocessors import DocumentSplitter